EMPLOYMENT AGREEMENT

 CONFIDENTIALITY, INTELLECTUAL PROPERTY AND RESTRAINT

 Post-Employment Restraint of Trade: For a period of 6 months following the termination of employment (for whatever reason), the Employee shall not, without the Employer's prior written consent, directly or indirectly engage in, or be interested in, any business that is in direct competition with the Employer's business within the State of New South Wales, whether as principal, employee, director, partner, contractor, agent, or otherwise.
 The parties acknowledge that this restraint is reasonable and necessary to protect the Employer's legitimate business interests in its client relationships, confidential information, and goodwill.
-In the event a court considers the restraint too broad, this clause shall be read down to the maximum extent enforceable, consistent with the Restraints of Trade Act 1976 (NSW) and equivalent state legislation.
+In the event a court considers the restraint too broad, this clause shall be read down to the maximum extent enforceable, consistent with the Restraints of Trade Act 1976 (NSW) and equivalent State or Territory legislation.
 Each combination of temporal and geographic limitation constitutes a separate and independent restraint.

 WORKPLACE CONDUCT, HEALTH AND SAFETY

-This Agreement is governed by and construed in accordance with the laws of the State of New South Wales and, where applicable, the laws of the Commonwealth of Australia — including the Fair Work Act 2009 (Cth), the National Employment Standards (FWA ss.
-61–131), and the Superannuation Guarantee (Administration) Act 1992 (Cth).
+This Agreement is governed by and construed in accordance with the laws of the State of New South Wales and, where applicable, the laws of the Commonwealth of Australia — including the Fair Work Act 2009 (Cth) (as amended by the Closing Loopholes Acts of 2023 and 2024), the National Employment Standards (FWA ss.
+61–131), the Superannuation Guarantee (Administration) Act 1992 (Cth), the Privacy Act 1988 (Cth) and the Work Health and Safety Act 2011 (Cth).
 Nothing in this Agreement shall be interpreted as limiting or excluding any minimum employment entitlement under applicable legislation.
-In the event of any conflict between this Agreement and a minimum NES or award entitlement, the minimum standard shall prevail.
+In the event of any conflict between this Agreement and a minimum NES, award or enterprise agreement entitlement, the minimum standard shall prevail.

-Entire Agreement: This Agreement constitutes the entire agreement between the parties with respect to the Employee's employment and supersedes all prior representations, negotiations, and agreements.
-Amendment: No amendment shall be valid unless in writing and signed by both parties.
-Severability: If any provision is found invalid or unenforceable, the remaining provisions shall remain in full force and effect.
-Electronic Execution: This Agreement may be executed electronically; electronic signatures are valid under the Electronic Transactions Act 1999 (Cth) and applicable state legislation.
-Counterparts: This Agreement may be executed in counterparts, each constituting an original.
 Modern Award / Enterprise Agreement: The employment may be covered by a modern award or enterprise agreement under the Fair Work Act 2009 (Cth).
 Where such instrument applies, it operates in conjunction with this Agreement and the NES; a term of this Agreement that is less favourable than the applicable award or enterprise agreement term has no effect to that extent.

-IN WITNESS WHEREOF, the parties have executed this Agreement as of the Effective Date first written above.
+IN WITNESS WHEREOF, the parties have executed this Agreement as of the date indicated.

 Sarah J. Mitchell